a16z-infra/companion-app/python/README.md

 ```

 Next, get the necessary API keys as described in the Readme.md file for the main TS project.
-You will need at least Upstash, OpenAI and Pinecone.
-You do not need Clerk (as we are local).
+You will need at least Upstash and OpenAI.
+You do not need Clerk, Pinecone/Supabase.
 Add them to the .env.local file in the root directory as described in the top level README.
-The python code will reads the API keys from the same .env.local file as the TS app.
+The python code will read the API keys from the same .env.local file as the TS app.

 Run the local client:
 ```
-$ python3 localcompanion.py
+$ python3 companion_app.py
 ```

 This should bring up the list of companions, allow you to select a companion, and start chatting.

 ## Sharing a companion with the web app

-Right now, if you want to share chat history with the web app, you need to specify the Clerk user
+If you want to chat with the same companion using both the TypeScript web server and the local
-ID as it is used as part of the Upstash Redis key.
-Find it via the Clerk console,  add the following
-to the .env.local in the root directory:
+app, the local app needs your Clerk User ID.
+It will try to discover this automatically by looking
+for a specific Redis key.
+If for any reason this doesn't work, you may need to go to the Clerk
+console, find your Clerk User ID and add it to the .env.local file.
+It should look something
+like this:

 ```
 CLERK_USER_ID="user_***"